stigward/stigward.github.io/_posts/2022-09-26-swordmaster-pwn-chal.md

 Nice, we now have everything we need to write an exploit!

 ## Exploit:
-When doing research on House of Force, I found a [fantastic write-up](https://adamgold.github.io/posts/basic-heap-exploitation-house-of-force/) by Adam Gold that explains a basic strategy to get RCE.
-The idea is to overwrite `__malloc_hook` , a function called before each malloc, with `system`, and pass it a pointer to `/bin/sh\0`.
+When doing research on House of Force, I found a [fantastic write-up](https://adamgold.github.io/posts/basic-heap-exploitation-house-of-force/) by Adam Force that explains a basic strategy to get RCE.
+The idea is to overwrite `__malloc_hook`, a function called before each malloc, with `system`, and pass it a pointer to `/bin/sh\0`.
 Therefore, our exploit will work as follows.
 1. Set our name to `/bin/sh\0`, which will be stored on the heap at an address we know through our leaks
 2. Trigger the format string vuln to leak libc base
 3. Choose menu option 5 to trigger the UAF vuln and then choose option 3 to leak the heap address